RyanT5/prosper-website/content/about.md

 In this spirit, we have formed a strong community of like-minded individuals who are interested in finance and want to make a difference.

-Take a closer look at our company through our [year in reviews](/annual-reports).
+Take a closer look at our company through our [annual reports](/annual-reports).